-Created on June 27th, 2018 by 20 port authorities of the Mediterranean Basin, the MEDports Association celebrates its first anniversary and now has 23 member ports representing about 70% of the total traffic of Mediterranean ports – Algeciras, Arzew, Barcelona, Bastia, Bejaia, Beirut, Cartagena, Civitavecchia, Durrës, Igoumenitsa, Luka Koper, Malta Freeport, Marseille Fos, Moroccan Ports Agency (ANP), Office of the Merchant Navy and Ports (OMMP), Serport Group, Sète, Skikda, Tanger Med, Taranto, Toulon, Valencia and Venice.
+Created on June 27th, 2018 by 20 port authorities of the Mediterranean Basin, the MEDPorts Association celebrates its fifth anniversary and now has 24 members from all shores of the Mediterranean representing 70% of cargo and 90% of passenger traffic handled in the Mediterranean Sea. – Algeciras, Arzew, Barcelona, Bastia, Bejaia, Beirut, Cartagena, Civitavecchia, Durrës, Hellenic Ports Association, Igoumenitsa, La Spezia, Luka Koper, Malta Freeport, Marseille Fos, Moroccan Ports Agency (ANP), Office of the Merchant Navy and Ports (OMMP), Sète, Skikda, Tanger Med, Taranto, Toulon, Valencia and Venice.

 The membership of several associative and international organizations as partners, and as associate members, makes it possible to extend fruitful and beneficial collaboration for all.

 Indeed, the MEDports Association aims at creating a new platform of collaboration, production and exchange between the Mediterranean ports on common issues and is also promoting the international visibility of the Mediterranean maritime and ports area, a true connected and connecting platform between Asia, Africa and Europe.

 The activity of the Association is organized thanks to the involvement of its members around the three Technical Committees working on key themes of the sea and port,

 - Sustainable Business Development

 - Cooperation & Partnership